 See the Word version to see what I have in mind, which follows the guidelines below.
 NOTE: You don’t need to use Word’s auto bullet feature; you can just use dashes like I have in the sample.
 I hate fighting with the auto indent, so I keep it off.
 Suit yourself; just make your summary look nice and consistent.

 - 12 pt.
 Calibri (or similar font)

 - Two page soft maximum (if a tiny bit spills onto a third page, that’s fine)

 Tips for success

 - Provide specific citations.
 This forces you to double check your own memory and interpretation of the readings, and helps you avoid making false claims.
-In your references to the readings, use page numbers.
+In your references to the readings, use page numbers in parentheses.

 - Paraphase.
 Avoid full quotations (short phrases are fine), since you want use all the space for your own thinking.

 - Be selective.
 You can’t fit everything worth saying into your essay.
 Choose carefully what you think is most important!
 You’re being graded on your ability to separate the wheat from the chaff.

 - Revise, revise, revise.
 Once you have a complete draft of everything you want to say, you are about 50% done.
 Set it aside (and budget time for this!), then come back and economize your prose.
 Remove simple sentences that force you to be unnecessarily verbose.
 See the revision guide.
 Revisions are hard!
 But they are the only way to make your writing—and your THINKING—shine.